 The Canyons – King’s Canyon

 Few people travel to California without making the pilgrimage to Yosemite.
 Yet even fewer people make the time to visit it’s breathtakingly beautiful sister, King’s Canyon.
-Both these landscapes are pristine U-shaped valleys, carved out by ice-age glaciers and covered in towering pine forests.
-We approached King’s Canyon one afternoon, driving down the magnificent Highway 180 – a winding mountain round that opens up to a mind-blowing vista around almost every corner.
+Both these landscapes are pristine U-shaped valleys, covered in towering pine forests.
+We approached King’s Canyon one afternoon, driving down the magnificent Highway 180.
+It’s a winding mountain round that opens up to a mind-blowing vista around every corner.

 The Kings River courses along the bottom of the valley, tumbling through rapids and over waterfalls.
-At the end of the road is nothing but wildnerness, a landscape that is only accessible to those with a sense of adventure and exploration.
-For those who don’t have time to trek into the canyon for days, short scenic walks will take you around meadows, past lakes and through forests, giving you a glimpse into this uncrowded and unspoilt corner of California.
-Excuse the quality of the photos below – they’re taken on my phone as my camera ran out of battery!
+At the end of the road is nothing but wilderness.
+It’s a landscape that is only accessible to those with a sense of adventure and exploration.
+For those who don’t have time to trek into the canyon for days, there are plenty of short scenic walks.
+These can take you around meadows, past lakes and through forests, giving you a glimpse into this uncrowded and unspoilt corner of California.
+Please excuse the quality of the photos below.
+They are from my phone as my camera ran out of battery!